symfony/symfony-docs/book/templating.rst

 By default, templates can live in two different locations:

+``app/Resources/views/``
-* ``app/Resources/views/``: The applications ``views`` directory can contain application-wide base templates (i.e. your application's layouts and templates of the application bundle) as well as templates that override third party bundle templates (see :ref:`overriding-bundle-templates`);
+    The applications ``views`` directory can contain application-wide base templates (i.e. your application's layouts and templates of the application bundle) as well as templates that override third party bundle templates (see :ref:`overriding-bundle-templates`).

+``path/to/bundle/Resources/views/``
-* ``path/to/bundle/Resources/views/``: Each third party bundle houses its templates in its ``Resources/views/`` directory (and subdirectories).
+    Each third party bundle houses its templates in its ``Resources/views/`` directory (and subdirectories).
 When you plan to share your bundle, you should put the templates in the bundle instead of the ``app/`` directory.

 Most of the templates you'll use live in the ``app/Resources/views/`` directory.
 The path you'll use will be relative to this directory.
 For example,